 We’ll not share your information and you can unsubscribe at any time.

 In this section

 The course critically analyses how and why social policies are formed and implemented in the UK and internationally: how key issues and problems of poverty, inequality and social need are impacted by the theories, politics, governance and delivery of welfare.
 The course maintains a strong focus on employability and provides a robust combination of theoretical and applied knowledge and understanding, practical social research skills and a range of soft skills, necessary for employment in the public, private and voluntary sectors.
-Social Policy at Ulster has recently twice received 100% 'overall satisfaction' in the annual UK National Student Survey.
+Two-thirds of the course is social policy and one-third of the course is sociology.
+Our Social Policy courses at Ulster have recently three times received 100% 'overall satisfaction'in the annual UK National Student Survey - in 2012, 2014 and 2016.
 Social Policy at Ulster was rated 2nd place in the UK for student satisfaction in the 2016 University Subject League Tables of 'The Complete University Guide'.

 Diploma in International Academic Studies DIAS